PocketRent/hhvm-pgsql/README.md

 ### Building & Installation

-Installation requires a copy of HipHop to be built from source on the local machine, instructions on how to do this are available on the [HipHop Wiki][fb-wiki].
-Once done, the following commands will build the extension.
+Installation requires a copy of HHVM to be built from source on the local machine, instructions on how to do this are available on the [HHVM Wiki][fb-wiki].
+Once done, the following commands will build the extension, assuming you've also installed HHVM.

 ~~~
 $ cd /path/to/extension
-$ $HPHP_HOME/hphp/tools/hphpize/hphpize
+$ hphpize
 $ cmake .
 $ make
 ~~~